intel-otcak/test/README.md

-# test
-Test repository for Android kernel quilt release
+IMPORTANT: This is a test repository and will be moved to 01.org at some point.